survivejs/react-book/manuscript/implementing_kanban/react_and_flux.md

 * [Redux](http://rackt.org/redux/) is a Flux inspired architecture that was designed with hot loading as its primary constraint.
 Redux operates based on a single state tree.
 The state of the tree is manipulated using *pure functions* known as reducers.
 Even though there's some boilerplate code, Redux forces you to dig into functional programming.
 The implementation is quite close to the Alt based one. - [Redux demo](https://github.com/survivejs/redux-demo)
 * Compared to Redux, [Cerebral](http://www.cerebraljs.com/) had a different starting point.
 It was developed to provide insight on *how* the application changes its state.
 Cerebral provides more opinionated way to develop, and as a result, comes with more batteries included. - [Cerebral demo](https://github.com/survivejs/cerebral-demo)
-* [Mobservable](https://mweststrate.github.io/mobservable/) allows you to make your data structures observable.
+* [MobX](https://mobxjs.github.io/mobx/) allows you to make your data structures observable.
 The structures can then be connected with React components so that whenever the structures update, so do the React components.
-Given real references between structures can be used, the Kanban implementation is surprisingly simple. - [Mobservable demo](https://github.com/survivejs/mobservable-demo)
+Given real references between structures can be used, the Kanban implementation is surprisingly simple. - [MobX demo](https://github.com/survivejs/mobx-demo)

 ## Relay?